krokuzman/hello-world/README.md

 hello-world
 ===========

-my not very first repository on github
+my not very first repository on github<br>
+trying to understand git